Burau representation, Squier's form, and non-Abelian anyons: Main Results

-\paragraph{Interpretation.} The control mixer $M(\omega) \neq I$ embodies the minimal non-Abelian structure of $B_3$: two non-commuting generators $\beta_1(\omega)$ and $\beta_2(\omega)$ acting unitarily on a two-dimensional control space.
-The existence of a \emph{positive} witness gap $\Delta(\omega)>0$ demonstrates that the combined process cannot be expressed as a convex mixture of fixed-order operations.
-The existence of a \emph{sign flip} shows a clear distinction between the Abelian and non-Abelian cases.
+\paragraph{Interpretation.} The control mixer $M(\omega)\neq I$ embodies the minimal non-Abelian structure of $B_3$: two non-commuting generators acting, after unitarization on $\Omega_+$, on a two-dimensional control space.
+The existence of a \emph{positive} switch gap $\Delta_{\rm sw}(\omega)>0$ demonstrates that the corresponding process cannot be expressed as a convex mixture of fixed-order operations.

+The existence of both constructive and destructive regimes for the \emph{interference contrast} $\Delta_{\rm int}(\omega)=\Delta_{\rm test}(\omega)-\Delta_{\rm sw}(\omega)$ draws a sharp distinction between Abelian (phase-only) and non-Abelian (matrix-valued) order control: depending on $\omega$, the non-Abelian mixers can rotate the two order components into control subspaces that are either more distinguishable (constructive regime) or less distinguishable (destructive regime) for the optimal Helstrom measurement.
+This is why $\Delta_{\rm int}(\omega)$ can change sign, thus demonstrating enhancement vs.\ suppression relative to the bare switch.

+The non-commutativity of the braid generators is reflected in the non-commutativity of their unitarized specializations on $\Omega_+$, which is the defining feature of non-Abelian anyons.
 In the language of anyon theory, this corresponds to an effective superposition of exchange orders producing a \emph{matrix} holonomy rather than a scalar phase.

 In a hypothetical realization, each braid word $w$ would correspond to an exchange of three distinguishable excitations, and $M(\omega)$ would represent the induced two-dimensional fusion subspace.